docsforadobe/after-effects-plugin-guide/docs/effect-details/multi-frame-rendering-in-ae.md

 ## Sequence Data in Multi-Frame rendering

-The `sequence_data` object and related Sequence Selectors have been used over the years to provide a way to store data during the effect’s lifetime.
+The `sequence_data` object and related Sequence Selectors have been used over the years to provide a way to store data during the effect's lifetime.
 Multi-Frame Rendering introduces some changes to be aware of:

 **Changes as of June 2020**

 * Multi-Frame rendering requires that After Effects marshal `sequence_data` to the render threads.
 In order to make this efficient for effects with `sequence_data` that require flattening with the `PF_OutFlag_SEQUENCE_DATA_NEEDS_FLATTENING` flag, these effects must now also set the `PF_OutFlag2_SUPPORTS_GET_FLATTENED_SEQUENCE_DATA` flag.

-#### NOTE
+!!! note
  In a future version of After Effects, the requirement to set the `PF_OutFlag2_SUPPORTS_GET_FLATTENED_SEQUENCE_DATA` flag and handle the associated selector in the plugin will be enforced.
 A warning dialog will be added on load of any effect that does not meet this requirement.

 **Changes as of March 2021**